Skip to content

 Agents

-Agents define which model and tool to use, plus an optional system prompt:
+Agents define which model and tool to use, plus an optional system prompt.
+For long prompts, you can keep the text in a separate UTF-8 file with system_prompt_file instead of embedding it inline:

 yaml